said-alrove/what-the-flexbox/README.md

 ## Reports

-> In this section I was planning to take screenshots to the **Lighthouse** and **Gtmetrix** reports for a full understanding of the page's quality, but due to I had problems with respect to the reports for things that I unknown I'll just add the Lighthouse report for now.
+> In this section I was planning to take screenshots to the **Lighthouse** and **Gtmetrix** reports for a full understanding of the page's quality, but due to I had problems with respect to the reports for things that I unknown, I'll just add the Lighthouse report for now.

 ### Lighthouse
 ![](readme/lighthouse.png)